 When you begin using DEAR, you will need to enter the account balances from your previous accounting system and the date you started using DEAR Inventory.
 This is what we call conversion balances or opening balances; this will make sure your transactions are correct going forward.
 This should be done when you sign up to DEAR before you start using DEAR for transactions.
 See Managing Opening Balances for more information.

 DEAR allows you to specify tax rules for whole orders, individual order lines, products, customers and suppliers.
 Tax Rates can have multiple tax components (e.g. a Sales Tax which includes a City Tax and State Tax components).
 See Tax Rules for more information.

-These are the payment terms that can be set for suppliers/customers and for separate sale/purchase orders.
+These are the payment terms that can be set for suppliers/customers and for separate sales/purchase orders.
 You can select from the three available methods: Number of days, Day of next month or Last day of next month.
-For the Number of days enter the amount of days within which the payment is due (Net 30, Net 60, etc.), for the Day of next month enter the date when the payment is due.
+For the Number of days enter the number of days within which the payment is due (Net 30, Net 60, etc.), for the Day of next month enter the date when the payment is due.
 You can set default terms and also make payment terms inactive.
 Default terms will appear on invoices automatically but can be manually changed.